Skip to main content

 The unminifier takes minified JavaScript (like underscore-umd-min.js) and produces readable code through five steps:

-4. Analyze functions - suggest descriptive names for each function (in parallel batches)
+4. Analyze functions - suggest descriptive names for each function in parallel batches (LLM)

-This pipeline illustrates a key insight: some transformations are purely mechanical (formatting), while others require semantic understanding (naming).
+This pipeline illustrates a key insight: some transformations are purely mechanical (formatting, module conversion, renaming), while others require semantic understanding (identifying and naming functions).
 Thinkwell lets you mix both approaches naturally.

 The Schema Definitions